AlexsLemonade/OpenScPCA-analysis/docs/getting-started/accessing-resources/getting-access-to-data.md

     - [Set up conda](../../technical-setup/environment-setup/setup-conda.md) (note that conda is pre-installed, but not yet set up, on [Lightsail for Research](../../aws/lsfr/starting-development-on-lsfr.md#create-and-activate-a-conda-environment) instances)
     - [Configured the AWS CLI and logged in](../../technical-setup/environment-setup/configure-aws-cli.md) OR are [using Lightsail for Research](../../aws/index.md#lightsail-for-research-virtual-computing-with-aws) (which doesn't require logging in via the AWS CLI)

-The [`download-data.py` script](https://github.com/AlexsLemonade/OpenScPCA-analysis/blob/main/download-data.py) is designed to download files from whatever release you specify to a folder named for the date of that release and [symlink](https://en.wikipedia.org/wiki/Symbolic_link) it to `data/current`.
+The [`download-data.py` script](https://github.com/AlexsLemonade/OpenScPCA-analysis/blob/main/download-data.py) is designed to download files from whatever release you specify to a folder in `data` named for the date of that release and [symlink](https://en.wikipedia.org/wiki/Symbolic_link) it to `data/current`.

 !!! tip "Log into AWS CLI before running the script"
     Before running this script locally, you will need to be [logged into your AWS CLI profile](../../technical-setup/environment-setup/configure-aws-cli.md#logging-in-to-a-new-session).